syndesisio/syndesis.io/content/docs/connectors.md

         <name>Connector :: MongoDB</name>
         <packaging>jar</packaging>

 You will have to change the version and name of your connector accordingly.
+You will can find the latest version in the `app/pom.xml` parent pom.
 ###### Dependencies
 Next section is related to the dependencies.
 You can start with the basic ones and then iteratively adding the ones needed by your development: